Easy 2 ingredient chocolate orange pots made with Terry's chocolate orange and double cream!

-I make these delicious chocolate orange ganache pots for the Christmas pudding haters in our family on Christmas Day, but to be perfectly honest they are good at any time of year!
+I whip up these delicious chocolate orange ganache pots for the Christmas pudding skeptics in our family, but honestly, they’re a treat any time of year.

-Made in just 5 minutes (+ chilling time), it's time to pull those dusty shot glasses from the cupboard and get making!
+With just 5 minutes of prep (plus chilling time), it’s the perfect excuse to dust off those shot glasses from the back of the cupboard and get started.

-👩🍳 Love a chocolate orange flavour combo?
+👩🍳 Love chocolate orange?
 You'll love this no-bake Terry's chocolate orange tart!

 Jump to: